- Written by Dr.Mehmet Demircioglu

 In the first 10 to 14 days, I am more protective because the grafts and the skin are still settling.
 After that, an ordinary viral illness is unlikely to disturb transplanted grafts directly.
 A strong fever or severe illness can still matter because it may push weak native hairs into temporary shedding months later.

 If you catch a cold, flu, or COVID after a hair transplant, your body does not stop healing the scalp.
+If COVID happens before the operation instead, hair transplant after COVID recovery should be reviewed before travel.
 Mild throat pain, a blocked nose, or a cough can make recovery feel harder, but these symptoms do not by themselves mean the grafts are failing.
+If the cold began before the operation and you used nasal cold medicine, decongestants before FUE is the more relevant before surgery review.

 By around 10 days, grafts are usually much more secure than they were in the first nights.
 That does not make the scalp invincible.
 It means a cough, a blocked nose, or a few weak days is usually not enough to undo the operation if the recipient area has not been rubbed or injured.

 The answer changes if illness and scalp warning signs appear together.
 If fever comes with increasing pain, spreading redness, wet discharge, bad smell, or tenderness in the treated areas, the question is no longer only about flu.
-At that point, you need to think about possible infection after a hair transplant and contact the clinic instead of waiting.
+At that point, you need to think about possible infection after a hair transplant and ask the clinic to review it rather than waiting.
+I explain the temperature specific pathway in fever after FUE.

 A mild raised temperature and tiredness can happen in the first days after travel, a long procedure, poor sleep, dehydration, or a seasonal virus.
 A measured temperature around 38 degrees Celsius or higher is usually treated as fever, but after surgery I still look at the full picture rather than the number alone.